Find the answers to frequently asked questions about Powerball.

 There are other states which allow anonymity, but achieving it is a little more complicated.
 If you form a trust, you may be able to receive your winnings through it and protect your identity – but not all states allow complete anonymity through this process.
 Consult a lawyer, or your state laws, before proceeding.

 Yes.
 You can play Powerball by visiting a participating state and purchasing a ticket.
 Please note, you will need to collect any prize money from the state in which you originally bought your ticket.
+Alternatively, you can pick your numbers online

 The deadline for claiming a Powerball prize differs from state-to-state.
 Visit the How to Claim page for more information.